Canary FAQ

 How is KnowEntry sentiment different from market sentiment?

-Market sentiment reflects investor behaviour, positioning, and prices.
-KnowEntry sentiment reflects how journalists and analysts frame AI-sector developments in financial and technology news.
-The two often diverge significantly: news narratives, investor positioning, and prices update on different timelines and respond to different information.
-A period of strongly positive Canary scores does not imply rising prices, and a period of negative scores does not imply falling ones.
+Market sentiment is about investor behaviour, positioning, and prices.
+KnowEntry sentiment is about how journalists and analysts are framing AI sector developments in financial and technology news.
+The two can diverge significantly and often do.
+News narratives, investor positioning, and prices update on different timescales and respond to different information.
+A run of strongly positive Canary scores does not imply rising prices, and a run of negative scores does not imply falling ones.
 Canary measures the narrative environment, not the investment environment.

 Is Canary a trading or investment signal?

-No. Canary is an interpretive intelligence system, not a trading or investment recommendation tool.
-It measures narrative tone and narrative change across AI sector news coverage.
+No. It measures narrative tone and narrative change across AI sector news coverage.
 It does not predict prices, valuations, or market outcomes.
-Any use of Canary data in financial decision-making is entirely at the user’s own discretion and risk, and no such use is implied or encouraged by KnowEntry.
+Any use of Canary data in financial decision-making is entirely at the user’s own discretion and risk.
+That use is not implied or encouraged by KnowEntry.

 What are Canary’s eight narrative frames?

-Canary assigns every article to one of eight mutually exclusive narrative frames: Growth Momentum, Technical Breakthrough, Financial Results, Regulatory Risk, Geopolitical Risk, Competitive Threat, Market Correction, and Macro Environment.
-The frame captures what kind of story is being told — not just whether coverage is positive or negative.
+Every article gets assigned to one of eight frames: Growth Momentum, Technical Breakthrough, Financial Results, Regulatory Risk, Geopolitical Risk, Competitive Threat, Market Correction, and Macro Environment.
+The frame captures what kind of story is being told, not just whether the coverage is positive or negative.
 Two days with identical sentiment scores can represent entirely different situations if the mix of story types differs.
-Regulatory Risk stories carry different implications than Growth Momentum stories even when both produce a moderately positive sentiment reading.
+A day dominated by Financial Results stories carries different implications from a day dominated by Regulatory Risk stories, even when both produce a similar headline number.

 What is a narrative regime shift?

-A narrative regime shift occurs when the fundamental character of AI sector coverage changes — not just the level of sentiment, but the vocabulary and framing.
-For example, a shift from earnings-driven Growth Momentum coverage to Geopolitical Risk coverage can occur at similar sentiment levels but represents a qualitatively different environment with different implications.
-The SVI’s leading sub-components (SC4 and SC5, both using Jensen-Shannon Divergence) are specifically designed to detect this kind of shift early, before it becomes visible in aggregate sentiment readings.
+It is when the fundamental character of AI sector coverage changes, not just the level of sentiment but the vocabulary and framing.
+A shift from earnings-driven Growth Momentum coverage to Geopolitical Risk coverage can happen at similar sentiment levels but represents a qualitatively different environment.
+The SVI is designed to detect that kind of change early, before it becomes obvious in the headline numbers.

 How often is Canary updated?

-Canary publishes new scores each morning, based on the previous day’s coverage.
-The KnowEntry news aggregator sections are updated continuously every 10–60 minutes around the clock.
-The Canary Dashboard reflects the most recent morning’s scoring run.
-Historical scores are retained and available for trend analysis.
+Scores are published each morning based on the previous day’s coverage.
+The news aggregator sections of the site update continuously, every 10 to 60 minutes around the clock.
+The dashboard reflects the most recent morning run.
+Historical scores are retained.

 What six categories does Canary cover?

-Canary scores news across six AI industry categories: AI Chips and Hardware, AI Platform Hyperscalers, AI Enterprise Software, Data Centre Infrastructure, AI GPU Cloud, and Pure Play AI.
-These represent distinct layers of the AI value chain from infrastructure to application.
-Category-level divergence — where one layer strengthens while others weaken — is often more informative than the overall headline score, since different parts of the stack respond to different news drivers.
+AI Chips and Hardware, AI Platform Hyperscalers, AI Enterprise Software, Data Centre Infrastructure, AI GPU Cloud, and Pure Play AI.
+These represent distinct layers of the AI value chain from infrastructure through to application.
+Category-level divergence, where one layer strengthens while others weaken, is often more informative than the overall headline score because different parts of the stack respond to different news drivers.

 What does the 95% confidence interval on Canary scores mean?

-Each daily sentiment score is shown with a 95% confidence interval representing statistical uncertainty around that day’s estimate.
-A narrow interval means the articles scored that day were broadly consistent in their tone.
-A wide interval means fewer articles were available, or that sources disagreed significantly in their framing.
-A wide interval indicates uncertainty in the estimate — it is a signal to interpret cautiously, not an error in the system.
+Each daily score comes with a confidence interval representing statistical uncertainty around that day’s estimate.
+A narrow interval means the articles scored that day were broadly consistent in tone.
+A wide interval means either fewer articles were available or sources disagreed significantly in their framing.
+A wide interval is a signal to interpret cautiously, not an error in the system.

 How should historical Canary scores be compared?

-Canary scores are most meaningful when compared within the context of each category’s own recent history, rather than against other categories or fixed thresholds.
-Canary uses Welch’s t-test to determine whether any day’s reading is statistically unusual relative to that category’s recent baseline — a p-value below 0.05 means there is less than a 5% probability the reading is random variation.
-A score of +0.3 may be unremarkable for one category and statistically significant for another.
-Sentiment direction, narrative frame distribution, and confidence and stability signals should be read together for the most reliable interpretation.
+Each category is most meaningful compared against its own recent history rather than against other categories or fixed thresholds.
+Canary uses Welch’s t-test to flag days that are statistically unusual relative to that category’s 30-day baseline.
+A p-value below 0.05 means there is less than a 5% probability the reading is random variation.
+A score of +0.3 can be unremarkable for one category and significant for another, which is why the statistical flag matters more than the raw number.
+Sentiment direction, frame distribution, and the confidence interval should all be read together.

 Where does Canary’s data come from?